top of page

 Karen Karmazin

 Karen Karmazin was raised in Queens NY and attained her BA and graduate studies in Fine Arts at Queens College.
-She attained her Master’s Degree in Educational Psychology at the University of Connecticut and Doctorate in Education at the University of Buffalo.
+She received her Master’s Degree in Educational Psychology at the University of Connecticut and Doctorate in Education at the University of Buffalo.
 Karen’s teaching career spanned the education of normally achieving and special needs students in suburban and urban districts.
 She served as an elementary school principal, Assistant Superintendent for Curriculum and Instruction, and as clinical assistant professor at the University of Buffalo where she taught graduate classes in literacy, assessment, and instruction.
 Before retiring, she served as the School and Community Liaison at the University of Buffalo, taught seminars at the Teacher Education Institute and authored publications in the field of bullying prevention.
 As a lifelong member of Temple Beth Zion in Buffalo NY she served on the advisory committee for education and as religious school coordinator for students with special needs.
-Additionally, she served on the board of Western NY Arts in Education.
-Since retiring in 2014 she established residency in Jupiter FL and remains active in volunteering as a literacy tutor, with TJ social action activities, and as a board member of the Artists of Palm Beach County.
+Additionally, she served on the Western NY board for Arts in Education.
+Since retiring in 2014 she established residency in Jupiter FL and remains active in volunteering as a literacy tutor, with TJ social action activities, and as a board member of Temple Judea and the Artists of Palm Beach County.
 She considers TJ to be her center for life-long learning while not visiting her extended family of eleven grandchildren.

 Benjamin Levine